Recently, one of the titans of the imaging world made a pretty ground-breaking statement:

 We expect that still images [from smartphones] will exceed the image quality of single-lens reflex cameras within the next few years.
 Still images are expected to exceed ILC [interchangeable lens camera] image quality sometime during 2024.

-What makes this proclamation all the more note-worthy is that he placed a date to his statement, and that this man is none other than the CEO of Sony Semiconductor Solutions Terushi Shimizu.
+What makes this proclamation all the more note-worthy is that he placed a date to his statement and that this man is none other than the CEO of Sony Semiconductor Solutions, Terushi Shimizu.
 He is responsible for producing the image sensors in approximately 50% of all mobile phones on the planet. (the 50% that matter)

 And this statement has major implications for his own parent company’s DSLR business, which accounts for an impressive 22% of the global market for DSLR cameras.
 (But also for your app-to-print strategy)

-Many of you may rightfully say “but my web-to-print solution is mobile responsive”.
+Many of you may rightfully say, “But my web-to-print solution is mobile responsive”.
 And my mobile browser audience is growing faster than desktop visitors, so my users are happy with my mobile website.

 Yes and No; allow us to elaborate.

-Your mobile audience are growing on your site because that’s where your users are.
+Your mobile audience is growing on your site because that’s where your users are.
 That does not tell you that they are happy with your mobile-responsive site.
 But it tells you where to find them!

-We already know standalone cameras are going the way of the dodo (see quote above by the man responsible for that!)
+We already know standalone cameras are going the way of the dodo (see the quote above by the man responsible for that!)
 Photos will start their lives on the phone.

 A native App-to-print gets first dips on these photos, and you absolutely want to have your print shop be right there inside their camera.
 An App-to-print channel makes things much easier from a user’s point of view, no uploads before editing, no responsiveness issues, and it is 100% private and secure.
-Your shop is in your users’ pocket, next to their camera roll and credit card! (and if your App-to-print happens to be supercharged with AI, even better, wink, wink)
+Your shop is in your users’ pockets, next to their camera roll and credit card! (and if your App-to-print happens to be supercharged with AI, even better, wink wink)